-The ultimate Gulf Coast road trip from Texas to Florida shows you a coast rich in beauty.
-From a wild Padre Island to the quirky Key West you find gem after gem on the Gulf Coast road trip itinerary.
-If you like stunning beaches, incredible nature and towns with character, the road trip along the Gulf Coast is for you.
+Embark on a Gulf Coast road trip from Texas to Florida to savor a coastal region like no other.
+From a wild Padre Island, a stone’s throw from Mexico, to the quirky Key West, closer to Cuba than Miami, picking just one favorite stop is an overwhelming task.
+If you like stunning beaches, incredible nature and towns with character, this unbeatable drive along the Gulf Coast is for you.

 Why take the Gulf Coast road trip?

-It’s hard to imagine a better road trip for the beach bum than the ultimate Gulf Coast road trip.
+It’s hard to imagine a better journey for the beach bum than this ultimate Gulf Coast road trip.
 As you drive from Texas to Florida, you find more pretty beach towns than you can count.

 But the ultimate Gulf Coast road trip is not solely about beaches.
 It’s also about the fun towns and cities that you find along the way.